jamesw201/Connect4/docs/HighLevelDesign.md

 Illustrates how data moves through the system.
 ### Use Case Diagrams
 Depicts the interactions between users and the system.
-### Use Case Diagrams
-### Deployment Diagram
-Shows how the software will be deployed across various hardware components or nodes.

 ## Design Considerations